OpenDSA/OpenDSA/RST/en/Pointers/LocalMem.rst

 Local Memory
 ------------
-The most common variables you use are "local" variables within functions such as the variables ``num`` and ``result`` in the following function.
-All of the local variables and parameters taken together are called its "local storage" or just its "locals", such as ``num`` and ``result`` in the following code...
+The most common variables you use are :term:`local variables` within functions such as the variables ``num`` and ``result`` in the following function.
+All of the local variables and parameters taken together are called its :term:`local storage` or just its "locals", such as ``num`` and ``result`` in the following code...

 ::